 Here are the average costs for some cities:

-Many factors have a direct impact on the price of auto insurance.
+Many factors have a direct impact on the price of insurance.
 Some you can control (what you drive, driving history), and others you cannot (insurance industry factors).

 Here are some of the things that you have no control over: